oselvar/c4/README.md

 ## Usage with Vitest

-In order to keep a single instance of the C4Model, we need to disable parallelism and isolation in `vite.config.ts`.
-We also need to add a `setupFiles` option to write the DSL to a file at the end of a test run.
+Add a `C4ModelWriter` to `reporters` and configure it with the diagrams you wish to create.
+You also need to add `C4ModelWriter.setupFile` to `setupFiles`.

+Finally you have to to disable isolates and file parallelism as shown below:

 ```ts
 // vite.config.ts